X

 This secular growth story resulted in outstanding total returns for early buyers of the stock, turning a $10,000 investment into a $235,000 nest egg with dividends reinvested.

-Lowe’s Companies is another consumer discretionary company that has performed well, growing earnings at a 15%+ annual rate over the last 20 years.
+Lowe’s Companies is another consumer discretionary company that has performed well, growing earnings at a 15%+ annual rate over the same period.

 However, Lowe’s is a home improvement store, so its business is more affected by a weak economy.
-This was seen during the recession, when the housing market crashed and caused Lowe’s earnings to decline.
+This was seen during the 2008 Great Recession, when the housing market crashed and caused Lowe’s earnings to decline.

 As the F.A.S.T.
 Graph below shows, Lowe’s had negative earnings for 2008, 2009, and 2010 before returning to strong growth from that point forward.
 This differs from Starbucks, which saw just one year of negative earnings growth.